AdarshNandanwar/computer-networks/lab_10_compre/README.md

 - see how to identify the client id
 - add mutex to all global variables
 - check if "exit" command work properly
+- curently when client does ^C, the other client stays
 ## Tests
 - send messgae when no other client (server currently hangs)
 - handle "exit"